Policies and Procedures on Discrimination and Equity

 If the Respondent is unknown or is not a member of the University community, the Coordinator (or designee) will assist individuals in identifying appropriate campus resources or local authorities if the individual would like to file a report.
 In addition, the University may take additional actions to protect the individual and the campus community.
 The University will assist students, faculty and staff who report sexual violence, sexual harassment, stalking, dating violence and/or domestic violence in obtaining medical support and information regarding available legal and Student Conduct resources, as well as counseling and support services.
 The University will also assist students, faculty and staff in notifying local police if the assistance of law enforcement is requested.

-Equity and Title IX Coordinator (hereinafter the Coordinator): the individual charged with coordinating the University response to reports and complaints of all misconduct covered under this policy; they do not serve as an advocate for either the Complainant or Respondent.
+Title IX Coordinator (hereinafter the Coordinator): the individual charged with coordinating the University response to reports and complaints of all misconduct covered under this policy; they do not serve as an advocate for either the Complainant or Respondent.

 Protected Class: any protected category under applicable local, state, and federal law, ordinance, or regulation which is included but not limited to;, sex, gender, race, and religion.